 - With mortgage calculators widely available online, you can get a good idea of how much house you can afford, but there is no substitute for a pre-approval letter from a lender you have had a conversation with.
 For example, an app may correctly calculate a price point, but it can’t suggest the best possible loan for your situation.
-A real-life lender would, for example, let you know if you could go to a higher price point if you waited a few weeks for your credit score to rise, or if you need to buy NOW before interest rates rise or you’ll be priced out of the market (both situations my clients have encountered).
+A real-life lender would, for example, let you know if you could go to a higher price point if you waited a few weeks for your credit score to rise.
+Or maybe you need to buy NOW before interest rates rise or you’ll be priced out of the market.
+My clients have encountered both of these situations (and then some!).
 A good lender will consider your entire financial situation to get you the most accurate price and best loan package, as well as other detailed information that could be game-changing.
-A computer can’t do that (and, by the way, I’m not a fan of those internet lenders either).
+A computer can’t do that.

 - Most importantly, having that trusty pre-approval letter helps your real estate agent protect your earnest money.
-If you are getting a mortgage, your agent will use a financing contingency that details the type of loan you will be using (e.g., Conventional, VA, FHA, USDA), when you will apply for the loan, and the total amount of down-payment.
+If you are getting a mortgage, your agent will use a financing contingency that has details about your loan.
 Your agent only knows this information from the pre-approval letter you have furnished her.
-If a real estate agent does not have the pre-approval letter for reference, she may include erroneous information in the offer, which is where things can get dicey.
+If a real estate agent does not have the pre-approval letter for reference, she may include erroneous information in the offer.

 Once an offer is accepted, it becomes a legally binding contract.